Temporary Import Car Insurance Spain

 ↓ Jump to Frequently Asked Questions

-Temporary import car insurance in Spain — third-party cover for EU and UK registered vehicles during the Spanish registration (matriculación) process.
-Generali policies arranged by Turner Insurance Specialists, Jávea.
+Temporary import car insurance in Spain — Generali third-party cover issued on your Spanish temporary import plate (matrícula temporal, the "P" plate) while you complete the registration (matriculación) process.
+Arranged by Turner Insurance Specialists, Javea.
 Call 966 461 625 for advice.

 What is Temporary Import Car Insurance?